 In order to fit these characteristics, we will have to take care of these elements:

-For an article which is somewhat about a more abstract topic, a fun GIF can do the job of passing your point as well.
+For an article that is somewhat about a more abstract topic, a fun GIF can do the job of passing your point as well.

 Good Graphics Quality